Mika (singer): 2019–2020: My Name Is Michael Holbrook

-In January 2020, Mika released the album "MIKA Live at Brooklyn Steel", for digital download/streaming only.
-It is a recording of his 13 September 2019 concert at the venue Brooklyn Steel in New York.

-With touring on hold due to the pandemic, Mika returned to Italian television and X Factor Italia as a judge in the summer/fall of 2020.

-After the devastating explosion that hit Beirut in August 2020, Mika was moved to honor his Lebanese heritage and organized a streaming concert in aid of the citizens of that city.
+In January 2020, Mika released the live album "MIKA Live at Brooklyn Steel", for digital download and streaming; a live recording of his 13 September 2019 concert at Brooklyn Steel in New York.
+Due to the COVID-19 pandemic, Mika announced in February 2020 the cancellation of the Asian leg of the Revelation Tour in Japan, China and South Korea.
+Subsequently, the North and South American leg of the tour were also cancelled.
+After the devastating explosion that hit Beirut in August 2020, Mika organised a streaming concert in aid of the city's residents in light of his Lebanese heritage.
 The resulting concert film, titled "I Love Beirut", featured a number of international performers, including Kylie Minogue, Danna Paola, Louane, Salma Hayek and Rufus Wainwright.
-It was viewed in 106 countries around the globe and raised more than €1 million.
+It was viewed in 106 countries globally, and raised more than €1 million.

-The summer of 2020 also saw Mika release a number of collaborations.
-In August, he released Le Coeur Holiday with the French rapper Soprano, with whom he had worked on The Voice France.
-The video for this song was an animated short that featured cartoon versions of the singers in a touching tale of friendship.
-Also in August, Mika duetted with Italian singer Michele Bravi on an updated version of Bella d'estate, originally recorded in 1987 by the singer Mango.
-Rounding out the summer of international collaborations, on 11 September 2020, Mika appeared along with Mexican singer and actress Danna Paola on her single titled Me, Myself.

-Mika sang vocals on one more single around this time, this for the Canadian singer-songwriter Pierre Lapointe.
-The song, "Six Heures d'Avion Nous Séparent", appears on Lapointe's 2020 album Chansons Hivernales.
+Mika returned to X Factor Italia as a judge in the summer of 2020.
+In August 2020, he released a new song "Le Coeur Holiday" with the French rapper Soprano.
+The song's video is an animated short that features cartoon versions of the singers in a "touching tale of friendship".
+That same month, Mika collaborated with Italian singer Michele Bravi on a duet, with an updated version of "Bella d'estate", originally recorded in 1987 by the singer Mango.
+On 11 September 2020, Mika appeared along with Mexican singer and actress Danna Paola on her single titled "Me, Myself".
+Around this time, he also provided vocals for the song "Six Heures d'Avion Nous Séparent", which appears on Pierre Lapointe's album Chansons Hivernales (2020).

-Just before Christmas 2020, Mika hosted "Do Re MIKA Sol", a concert to benefit the charity Imagine for Margo, held in the pediatric department of the French Institut Curie.
+In December 2020, Mika hosted "Do Re MIKA Sol", a concert to benefit the charity Imagine for Margo, held in the pediatric department of the French Institut Curie.
 The concert was broadcast live on Facebook.
 Mika performed a set of Christmas carols for patients and their families, and hospital staff, accompanied by members of the 100 Voices of Gospel.
-Mika closed out 2020 by performing several times at the Palace of Versailles near Paris.
-In mid-December he performed an intimate live concert with the Royal Opera of Versailles with a variety of classical and other musicians.
-An album of the concert, Mika a l'Opéra Royal de Versailles, was later released in early 2021.
+In mid-December, Mika performed an intimate live concert at the Palace of Versailles with the Royal Opera of Versailles and a variety of classical and other musicians.
+A live album of the concert, Mika a l'Opéra Royal de Versailles, was later released in early 2021.
 Mika also performed at the New Year's Eve celebration, La Grande Soirée, filmed at Versailles, which aired on France 2, where he performed an 8-minute opening medley of some of his biggest hits.
-He also ended the program with a medley of his songs, with an array of fireworks and pyrotechnics as backdrop to ring in the new year.
+The program ended with a medley of his songs, and an array of fireworks and pyrotechnics as backdrop to ring in the new year.